mikhailraber-lang/the-invisible-boy-manuscript/README.md

 - Use fictional names only.
 - No automated system may silently alter literary canon.
 - Scripts are advisory systems, not creative authorities.
-- Humans evaluate prose, pacing, emotion, subtext, and literary quality.
+- Humans evaluate prose, pacing, emotion, subtext, noir authenticity, and literary quality.
 - Mechanical consistency may be automated.
 - Verification supports storytelling — it does not replace storytelling.

+---

+# Automation Philosophy

+Verification systems may assist:
+- continuity validation
+- terminology enforcement
+- timeline analysis
+- structural comparison

+Verification systems may NOT:
+- rewrite prose automatically
+- alter pacing automatically
+- override emotional authenticity
+- replace human literary judgment

 ---